mtslzr/slack-desktop-SlackBuild/README.md

 # installpkg /tmp/slack-desktop*tgz
 ```

+From Wikipedia:
-From Wikipedia: "Slack is a cloud-based team collaboration tool co-founded by Stewart Butterfield, Eric Costello, Cal Henderson, and Serguei Mourachov.
-Slack began as an internal tool used by their company, Tiny Speck, in the development of Glitch, a now defunct online game."
+> Slack is a cloud-based team collaboration tool co-founded by Stewart Butterfield, Eric Costello, Cal Henderson, and Serguei Mourachov.
+Slack began as an internal tool used by their company, Tiny Speck, in the development of Glitch, a now defunct online game.